Fish Oil Emails and Questions

 Stirring the pot

-A diet consisting only of the right kinds of fats, seafood, meats, veggies, eggs and nuts will drop your triglycerides like a rock.
+A diet consisting only of the right kinds of seafood, fats, meats, veggies, eggs and nuts along with daily exercise will drop your triglycerides like a rock.*

-By ‘right kinds of fats,’ I mean the kinds found in fish, olive oil, coconut oil and yes, meats and eggs.
+By ‘right kinds of fats,’ I mean the kinds found in fish and olive oil.

 Be sure to stay away from Omega-6-rich corn oil, soybean oil, vegetable oils, sunflower and safflower oils.